DrJohnT/AzureDevOpsExtensionsForSqlServer/tests/README.md

 # How to Run Tests

 * Install Pester.
-You can do by `Install-Module -Name Pester -Scope AllUsers -Force`
+You can do by `Install-Module -Name Pester -Scope AllUsers -Force -SkipPublisherCheck`
 * Go to the respective tests folder and run

 Invoke-Pester -Tag RunSqlCmdScripts, PublishDacPac, DeployTabularModel